Click below to find out more about being a Faculty Rep:

 What is a Faculty Rep?

-Faculty Reps are the voice of the students at faculty-level meetings.
-Elected at Student Congress in October, they find out the concerns of the students, represent their students at meetings and working groups, hold advice/support surgeries for Class and Departmental Reps, and are critical in feeding back developments to students and the Students’ Association.
+Elected during the Big Student Elections in March, Faculty Reps are the voice of the students at faculty-level meetings.
+They find out the concerns of the students, represent their students at meetings and working groups, hold advice/support surgeries for Class Reps, and are critical in feeding back developments to students and the Students’ Association.

 How many Faculty Reps are there?